Substance use disorders carry a large burden of disease worldwide across low-, middle- and high-income countries.

 HIFA is a global health community with more than 20,000 members committed to improve the quality of health care in LMICs.
 HIFA is uniquely positioned to convene the full range of relevant stakeholders worldwide to explore how to improve the availability and use of healthcare information for substance use disorders in different countries and contexts.
 This project will lead the HIFA community in a series of discussions over 12 months, to explore in depth issues around how to increase the availability and use of reliable healthcare information on substance use disorders.

-We propose to use the substance type as the basis for our discussions.
+We are using the substance type as the basis for our discussions.
 For each substance type we shall look at the information and learning needs of the general public, health workers and policymakers, and introduce cross-cutting themes such as lifespan, socio-ecological, and clinical/public health/policy dimensions as needed.

 The working group may lead discussion on other substances, such as other psychoactive drugs.